 Introduction of Kubernetes on Google Cloud

-Before jumping into Kubernetes, let’s understand some of the basic terms like Virtualization, Containerisation, Docker…
+Before understanding Kubernetes, let’s look into some of the basic terms like Virtualization, Containerisation, Docker…

 Back then when we used to build an application on the Dedicated server, we required hardware, in addition to the hardware we also had to install the operating system then.
 After taking care of these requirements only, we could run an application.
 The hardware was eventually abstracted by the virtual machine.